trainerdevopsactive123/Kubernetes-Expertise-Demos/README.md

-# Kubernetes-Expertise-Demos
+# kubernetes-demos
-Kubernetes Expertise: Start as a Beginner, Finish as a Pro
+All Kubernetes related demos